armbian/documentation/docs/index.md

 ## What is supported?

-Armbian will publish and distribute “stable” CLI images for Supported boards through its mirror network.
-"Supported" is not a guarantee.
-"Supported" has a named maintainer and implies a particular SBC is at a high level of software maturity.
-Due to the complexity and lack-of-openness in the ecosystem, it is unlikely that all accelerated and specialized functionalities will be available.
+Armbian will publish and distribute “stable” CLI images for supported boards through its mirror network. *Supported* is not a guarantee. *Supported* has a named maintainer and implies a particular SBC is at a high level of software maturity.
+Due to the complexity and lack-of-openness in the ecosystem it is unlikely that all accelerated and specialized functionalities (like 3D, VE, I²C...) will be available.

 For more information is see the [Board Support Guide](User-Guide_Board-Support-Rules)